 - A push-on type of LATCH which is easier to use compared to Triride’s “J-hook style” of LATCH

-- A 5-point harness system that stays in place once the child is buckled in
+- A 5-point harness system that is easier to deal with

 With the Graco Triride, you get